MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-pages-overview.md

 -   Ribbon

 -   Filter Pane
+-->

 ## Page actions
 All pages contain menu items and navigation controls called actions.
 The ```actions``` section of the page describes what the user is able to do on a page and must be designed with the user's need for process support in mind.
 Actions are added to the ribbon or as activity buttons/cues.
-The following example creates a new group in the ribbon and places it last in the General
+The following example creates a new group in the ribbon and places it last in the General group.

 ```
 addlast(General)